Still, high fiber cat food can be a good thing.

 If you find a high fiber diet, and a lot of the fiber is coming from wood chips (aka powdered cellulose), then you have a problem.
 This is because these ingredients are filler and poorly fermented.

 However, many of the cat foods out there that specialize in these weight loss, high fiber diets use the ‘bad’ fiber sources.
 This causes problems for the cat; again refer to the blog post.

-So what are good high fiber cat foods?
+So what is good high fiber cat food?

 It’s tough to give a straight out answer to this question, as every cat is different with different activity levels, reaction times, etc.